euwbah/musescore-xen-tuner/README.md

 When working in high-complexity just intonation or very large tunings with numerous accidentals of varying sizes that can all be permuted and combined with each other, it's highly recomended to implement the higher-limit/sporadic accidentals as secondary accidentals, rather than declaring one accidental chain per prime-limit.

+> [!WARNING]
-> 🟠 Declaring too many accidentals/ accidental chains will cause the plugin to take a long time to load the tuning config.
+> Declaring too many accidentals/ accidental chains will cause the plugin to take a long time to load the tuning config.

 Secondary accidentals are accidentals that are 'left-over' after the plugin parses the main accidentals that contribute to the tuning chain.